Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 **Exercise 5:**

+**a**
-**a** Create an adjacency matrix called `genes_adj` for the genes use a cutoff of abs(correlation) > 0.85.
+Create an adjacency matrix called `genes_adj85` for the genes use a cutoff of abs(correlation) > 0.85.
 Remember to set the diagonal of the adjacency matrix to 0.
+Create a second adjacency matrix `genes_adj95` using a cutoff of abs(correlation) > 0.95.
 See above code for cities.

 **b**
 Now we can do some calculations.
 If our cutoff is 0.85, how many edges do we have in our 255 node network?
 What if we increase our cutoff to 0.95? *hint: sum( )*

 **Exercise 6:**